 Constantly checking on your whereabouts.

-Not allowing any outside activities, such as sport and pub nights, that do not involve her.
+Not allowing any outside activities, such as sports and pub nights, that do not involve her.

 Quite honestly the list is endless, and so encompassing that it is little wonder men do not even realise what is happening to them, very often until they are utterly defeated and almost acquiesce to anything to keep the peace, and in the long term, to perhaps misguidedly, keep the family together.